 The map was given to Chamberlain by Hitler at Munich.
 It is annotated with dark blue lines to mark the four areas that Germany intended to absorb.
 These areas are numbered and dated with the days when the German army was due to occupy them.

-The original copy of the agreement 3 held at The National Archives, is signed by Hitler, Chamberlain, Daladier and Mussolini.
+An authenticated photographic copy of the agreement 3 signed by Hitler, Chamberlain, Daladier and Mussolini is held at The National Archives.
 The file which holds the agreement incorporates some additional material, including a note interpreting the meaning of particular terms used in the German version.

 The Munich Agreement has been interpreted as a major failure of the policy of appeasement, which encouraged further aggressive actions by Hitler.
 It has also been argued that the postponement of war with Germany gave the British government another year to build up its armed forces.